Sunglasses vs. Photochromic Lenses for Older Adults

 Both indicate that your eyes will be protected from the sun’s damaging rays, Dr. Sonnenburg says.
 (UV 400 refers to the length of the UV rays blocked.)

-If you opt for photochromic lenses, don’t worry that they don’t become as dark as sunglasses typically are.
+If you opt for photochromic glasses, don’t worry that they don’t become as dark as sunglasses typically are.
 Darker doesn’t mean more adequate UV protection, explains Dr. Sonnenburg.

 When it comes to protecting the delicate area surrounding the eyes, frame choice matters.
 Wraparound or goggle-style sunglasses win out over regular styles.
 The extra frame coverage prevents UV rays from sneaking in from the sides.